- Video length: 2:18.

 - Hover over any tool parameter, such as Method or Dissolve Type.

-When you hover over the icon, it displays a description of the parameter and its settings.
-In this case, you'll accept the default values for the Method and Dissolve Type parameters.
+When you hover over the information icon, it displays a description of the parameter and its settings.
+You'll accept the default values for the Method and Dissolve Type parameters.

 - In the Contents pane, turn off the Commercial Campgrounds layer.